michalkotlinski/www/md/faq_ru.md

 ### Will anyone hold 'premined' tokens?

-No. No one will get an unfair advantage: the only tokens in circulation will be the ones purchased during the Slock token presale.
+No. No one will get an unfair advantage: the only tokens in circulation will be the ones purchased during the DAO token presale.

 ### Will there be another opportunity to purchase tokens?

-There will be only one Slock token presale.
+There will be only one DAO token presale.
 Once launched during the course of 2016, the Slock DAO will be fully autonomous and decentralized.
 How it then manages itself, including decisions on its finances, is entirely up to 'it'.
-Slock token holders will hold voting rights, be able to submit proposals, and pass motions.
+DAO token holders will hold voting rights, be able to submit proposals, and pass motions.

 ### How will the DAO control the funds it receives during the presale?

-The Slock token holders will elect the service provider of their choosing, and the conditions under which funds are distributed.
+The DAO token holders will elect the service provider of their choosing, and the conditions under which funds are distributed.
 These decisions are entirely governed by smart contracts, and accessible through a simple online interface.

 ### Is there a minimum goal for the presale?